Skip to main content

 Art & Art History Study Abroad

 International study provides our students with a competitive advantage in an increasingly globalized world.
 The Department of Art & Art History strongly encourages its students to participate in study programs across the globe.
-Visit UNC Charlotte’s Office of Education Abroad for in depth information on applying to programs, the many scholarship opportunities available to students, and using financial aid to help pay for your study abroad experience.
-Learn about the Department’s upcoming Faculty-Led Spring Break and Summer programs focused on art, design, history, and culture below, and start planning for your future abroad!
+Visit UNC Charlotte’s Office of Education Abroad for in-depth information on applying to programs, the many scholarship opportunities available to students and using financial aid to help pay for your study abroad experience.
+Learn about the Department’s semester abroad and faculty-led spring break and summer programs focused on art, design, history and culture below, and start planning for your future abroad!

 Poland: Semester At E. Geppert Academy Of Fine Arts & Design (Spring Semester, Ongoing)

-Study Art/Design & Discover 1000 Years Of Central European History In Wroclaw.
+The Department of Art & Art History has a long-running partnership with the E. Geppert Academy Of Fine Arts & Design in Wroclaw, Poland, one of Charlotte’s “sister” cities.
+Study art/design and discover 1000 years of central European history during a semester abroad!
 Visit the Academy’s website to see more information about the classes, programs, and opportunities available to you while there.
 Classes are taught in English.

 Interested?
 Contact Erik Waterkotte as well as UNC Charlotte’s Office of Education Abroad for information on applying to the program.

-We will travel to Venice where we will experience one of the most important and vibrant international art events in the world, the Venice Biennale.
-The Biennale features premiere artworks from the entire globe, and its affiliated events throughout the region offer endless opportunities to investigate contemporary global culture.
+We will then travel north to Venice where we will experience one of the most important and vibrant international art events in the world, the Venice Biennale.
+The Biennale features premier artworks from the entire globe, and its affiliated events throughout the region offer endless opportunities to investigate contemporary global culture.

 Berlin and Prague, two cities along the “iron curtain” in the history of the Cold War, have a rich history of art and architecture for us to explore.
 As the politically divided capital between Western Europe and the Eastern Bloc, Berlin offers a unique context to examine the history and culture of the period.
 Guided visits to major art museums, monuments, and other public works will illuminate the roles of art as agents of protest, ideology, and cultural diplomacy.
 Prague has its own unique history in the context of the Cold War: visits to major institutions will illustrate the extent to which political repression and dissent informed Czech art during the late twentieth century.
 This trip will offer students the exciting opportunity to experience intersections of art, history, and politics in the global arena.